Add OPatch to $PATH

 Copyright (c) 2018, Oracle Corporation.
 All rights reserved.

-That said, updating OPatch can be simplified as two steps:
+That is to say, updating OPatch can be simplified as two steps:

 - Unzipping the new OPatch.